 To rollback to the last successful deployed revision of your configuration:

 $ oc rollout undo dc/<name>

-The DeploymentConfig’s template is reverted to match the deployment
+The deployment configuration’s template will be reverted to match the deployment

-revision specified in the undo command, and a new ReplicationController is
+revision specified in the undo command, and a new replication controller will be

 started.
 If no revision is specified with